ramata/Smoothie-recipe/README.md

 Now refresh the browser and note the faded background.
 If you like the original background better, you still have that file in `images`, or feel free to download and use your own background image.

 5f2.
-(Option 2) Alternative Way to Fade Background Image
+(Option 2) Alternate Way to Fade Background Image

 There is a new CSS feature that is supported by most modern browsers called `background-blend-mode`.
 See [CSS Blend Modes](https://css-tricks.com/basics-css-blend-modes/).